-This is a weekly mobile display setup to provide informational material and pamphlets or Q&A sessions for all our students, faculty and staff members.
+This is a weekly mobile display setup to provide informational material and pamphlets or question and answer sessions for all students and employees.

-International Student Orientation will be held before the start of the spring and fall semesters at each campus.
+New Student Orientation is held before the start of the spring and fall semester.
 International Student Orientation is mandatory for all international students and will address and cover some of the following topics:

 - Why there is a police presence on campus in lieu of security?